Teenager attacked by dog on Crozet Park trail

 Announcements –

-• Crozet Community Advisory Council meeting is next Wednesday, December 17 at 7:00 PM at the Crozet Library.
-NOTE the new day of the week (Third Wednesday) and location (Crozet Library).
+• Crozet Community Advisory Council meeting is Wednesday, March 18 at 7:00 PM at the Meadows Community Center.
+NOTE the change of location for just this meeting!
 Everyone is encouraged to attend.

 • Others?